- Match Director Contact: Chase Lane - 205-337-9193 or John Lane - 205-427-9433

 - What is IPSC

 Our matches are held the 1st Saturday of every month.
 Registration will be via Practiscore.com.
 Select "Matches" in the header then search by Steel City USPSA and the current match should pull up.
 Registration opens at 6:00pm the Sunday before the match.
-Day of the match check-in begin at 9:00am and closes promptly at 9:45am.
+Match-day check-in begins at 9:00am and closes promptly at 9:45am.

 Shooting starts at 10:00am so please be on time.